Helping divers make informed choices about training, skills, safety, and gear.

 Midwest Regional Dive Sites

-The Midwest offers a diverse range of dive sites, from freshwater quarries to Lake Michigan wreck diving, catering to both recreational and technical divers.
+The Midwest offers a diverse range of dive sites, from freshwater quarries to Lake Michigan wrecks, serving both recreational and technical divers.
+This page highlights two proven destinations and provides a regional map for planning.
+Expect practical notes on access, fills, and training suitability.
+Use the linked guides for deeper, site-specific details.

 Click map for larger image